 Due to a 2015 provision, more companies than ever are able to benefit from the R&D tax credit for research activities they’re already doing.

 Impact of the Tax Cuts and Jobs Act (TCJA) on R&D

 Under the TCJA, research and development expenses can no longer be fully deducted in the filing year.
 Now, domestic expenses must be amortized over five years, and international expenses over fifteen years.

 For the first taxable year after the change takes effect, taxpayers can file a statement with their federal income taxes to change their accounting method.
 Changes made in subsequent years require a Form 3115 Application for Change in Accounting Method.

 Not Just For Lab Coats

-Although a wide variety of businesses qualify for the R&D tax credit, less than 1/3 of companies utilize the tax credit, and those who do often do not reap the maximum amount of credits they’re entitled to.
+Although a wide variety of businesses qualify for the R&D tax credit, less than 1/3 of companies utilize the tax credit, and those who do, often do not reap the maximum amount of credits that they’re entitled to.

 National Tax Group assists companies of all sizes and industries in obtaining R&D credits by providing reliable documentation that will withstand any level of IRS and state authority scrutiny.

 In order to benefit from the R&D tax credit, all research activities performed by qualifying companies must be thoroughly documented.
 Our team of tax-saving experts will create and provide the needed documentation.

 in federal R&D credits are given out to companies across the US each year.